abilandz/NAT3054/Lecture_3/make.md

 Libraries are pre-existing code that is compiled and ready to use.
 When a logically distinct set of functions is available, it is helpful to build a library from that set of functions, so that the same source code doesn't have to be copied into the current project and recompiled repeatedly.
 If a bug fix or new feature needs to be implemented in a given function, it must be done only in one place.
 There are two types of libraries:

 - _static_ &mdash; the actual library is placed in the final program during compilation;
-- _shared_ &mdash; only a reference to the library is placed inside the final program (i.e. program is _linked_ with a library).
+- _shared_ &mdash; only a reference to the library is placed inside the final program (i.e. the program is _linked_ with a library).

 A static library is commonly stored in a file with the extension ```.a```, while a shared library is stored in a file with the ```.so``` extension.
 The main disadvantage of static libraries is code bloat and the resulting waste of disk space, as the same code with pre-compiled functions appears in multiple programs.
 In addition, if a change is introduced in a static library, all programs using that library must be recompiled.
 On the other hand, programs linked with shared libraries do not need to be recompiled when changes are introduced in those libraries &mdash; only the libraries themselves need to be recompiled.
 When it comes to performance, programs using static libraries will run slightly faster, because all the symbols in the library are already resolved at compile time (with shared libraries, they need to be resolved at run time).
 Once compiled, programs using static libraries no longer depend on those libraries, which removes the external dependency on library version (this is particularly relevant when a major upgrade of the underlying operating system is performed, during which most libraries are updated to a newer version).
 In what follows next, we focus on shared libraries, using as an example code written in the C/C++ programming language, and compiled using the open-source **gcc** compiler (originally, _GNU C Compiler_, later renamed into _GNU Compiler Collection_).